 Why does your website need to comply with Section 508?

 All the businesses should make Section 508 a priority and make their website compliance a priority.
-Fulfilling the Section 508 requirements will result in avoiding costly legal litigations.
+Fulfilling the Section 508 requirements will result in avoiding costly legal litigation.
 Section 508 if adhered to, is not just meant to stay on the right side of the law but also has tangible benefits to the business.
 If you fail to comply with 508 compliance, the prospects of your business would be hurt severely.

 With millions of disabled people who quite often struggle to find information on a daily basis, one needs to think of building businesses that provide solutions to these pertinent problems of the customers.
 Their needs shouldn’t be given a step-motherly treatment while building business websites.
 They shouldn’t be jumping over hurdles to get a task done while using a website.